2017 SinC/LA Workshops

 JULY 22: WRITING DIALOG

-SinC/LA proudly presents GEORGIA JEFFERIES, tenured professor of the USC School of Cinematic Arts, for this instructive class on dialog.
-Students will be asked to bring a 2–3-page printed scene from a script with dialog, to share, “cast” and read aloud in a workshop setting.
+SinC/LA proudly presents GEORGIA JEFFERIES for this instructive class on dialog.
+Georgia cracked TV’s glass ceiling as a writer-producer of Emmy-winning drama, the first individual woman to be honored with a WGA Award for Episodic Drama.
+She has created original pilots for Showtime, ABC, CBS, NBC, and is now adapting her HBO docudrama, The Good Soldier, into a book and mini-series.
+A tenured professor at USC’s School of Cinematic Arts where she teaches graduate thesis, Georgia just completed a supernatural thriller based on the true story behind her aunt’s murder in the Illinois heartland.
+For this workshop, participants will be asked to bring a 2–3-page printed scene from a script with dialog, to share, “cast” and read aloud in a workshop setting.
 The focus will be on how to create “less is more” dialogue, the character-revealing “iceberg” scene, and how to avoid exposition by delivering information through dramatic conflict.

 NOVEMBER 18: HOW DOES CHARACTER DRIVE PLOT?